rivernihil/5th-ed-modified-zener-psion/psion.md

 ### Note: Adapting the adept
 The Adept presented here is quite different from the Psion above.
 As opposed to being a completely new class (with a new combat system), the Adept is primarily a mild re-skin of the standard monk class.
 The monk as presented in 5th edition has powers that are essentially psionic in nature as well as psionic fictionally.
 Given that, a few modifications were made to allow them to integrate into model of psionics above.

-<p>The adept described below uses charisma (similar to the psion's spellcasting abilities), and constitution (representing their control over their body) instead of the wisdom and dexterity common to the monk.</p>
+<p>The adept described below uses charisma (similar to the psion's spellcasting abilities) and constitution (representing their control over their body) instead of the wisdom and dexterity common to the monk.</p>

 <div class='pageNumber auto'></div>
 <div class='footnote'>Chapter 2 | The Adept</div>
 \page

-<p>Described below are the modifications to the original monk class, as well as a few notes on re-theming existing monk features.
+<p>Described below are the modifications to the original monk class as well as a few notes on re-theming existing monk features.
 A few of the subclasses are missing altogether as they do not fit fictionally with a monk powered by psionics.
 The Way of the Four Elements, besides being generally thought of as poorly balanced, does not fit the psionic theme of the Adept, and any attempt to alter it would destroy its primary attraction.
 It would almost be easier to make an entirely new subclass that had a skill menu.
 The Way of the Sun Soul could probably be made useable, but it still requires more modification than just swapping the names around, so I have not adapated it for the time being.
-The Way of Tranquility might fit within the theme of psionics presented here, but it does not thematically in my DarkSun campaign, so I have chosen not to adapt it.</p>
+The Way of Tranquility might fit within the theme of psionics presented here, but I have chosen not to adapt it since it is not thematically proper for my DarkSun campaign.</p>

 ### Body and Mind
 Adepts of Athas spend years meditating and exercising.
 During this time, they utilize their natural psionic abilities to gain mastery over their biology.
 Through the training of the adepts, many impressive feats are possible, such as temporarily enhanced strength, faster movement, hardened skin, or more.
 Although focused heavily on feats of physique, they also have no less a capable mind.

 ### Training and Asceticism
 Adepts train for years under the guidance of a master.
-These "schools" teach a variety of different techniques, passed down from master to student, and as those students grow not only under the guidance of their master but in their own rights, they may continue the lineage of their master, or start a new school of their own (if they desire to take on students at all).
+These "schools" teach a variety of different techniques, passed down from master to student, and as those students grow not only under the guidance of their master but in their own rights, they may continue the lineage of their master or start a new school of their own (if they desire to take on students at all).
 Some of their practices involve enduring extreme conditions in order to unlock the powers of the mind.

 ### Creating an Adept
 One of the biggest questions to answer when creating an adept is to figure out why you are adventuring.
 Many adepts roam Athas looking for tests of skill to prove their own mastery.
 Others seek hidden knowledge to let them perfect a powerful technique.
-Some, turned out by their school, seek adventure as simply a means to survival, or to gather enough wealth to oneday found their own school.
-Others have important missions entrusted to them by their school, or from other sources, and they use their powers to accomplish some ends.
+Some, turned out by their school, seek adventure as simply a means to survival or to gather enough wealth to one day found their own school.
+Others have important missions entrusted to them by their schools or other sources, and they use their powers to accomplish these tasks.
-<p>Another thing to think about when creating your adept is what was your school like.
-Was it a lone master, helping you find time to train in private training halls, individuals' houses, or even the back alleys?
+<p>Another thing to think about when creating your adept is what your school was like.
+Was it a lone master helping you find time to train in private training halls, individuals' houses, or even the back alleys?
 Was it a formal chartered institution near one of the major cities?
 Perhaps it was a secretive recluse who trained her students, seeking revenge on one of her peers.</p>

 ### Quick Build
 You can make an adept quickly by following these suggestions.
 First, Constitution should be your highest ability score, followed by Charisma.
-Second, choose *empty mind*, and *feedback loop* as your known psionic modes.
+Second, choose *empty mind* and *feedback loop* as your known psionic modes.
 Finally, choose the hermit background.

 ```
 ```

 ## Class Features
 As the PHB Monk, unless otherwise noted.
-Swap usages of dexterity for constitution generally, and wisdom for charisma.
+Swap usages of dexterity for constitution generally, and exchange wisdom for charisma.

 #### Hit Points
 **Hit Dice**: 1d8 per adept level<br>